 Smoking / Vaping

-Please keep smoking and vaping outside of the studio and your conversation and dress vanilla while you’re outside as per the dress code policy.
+Please keep smoking and vaping outside of the studio and keep your conversation and clothes vanilla while you’re outside as per the dress code policy.

 Absolutely no recreational drugs will be tolerated in the studio.